 Discovering, developing, and distributing

-60° Pharmaceuticals (60P) was founded with the goal of discovering, developing, and distributing drugs for tropical diseases, including those considered neglected by the World Health Organization.
-Malaria and dengue are usually on this list, but despite competitive drug development pipelines for these diseases, critical gaps remain.
+60° Pharmaceuticals (60P) was founded with the goal of discovering, developing, and distributing medicines for tropical diseases, including those considered neglected by the World Health Organization.
+Malaria and dengue fever are usually on this list, but despite competitive drug development pipelines for these diseases, critical gaps remain.

 60P is focused on drug development for therapeutic methods left unaddressed by the established research and development networks.
 In order to improve overall return on investment, 60P will also invest in products for tropical diseases targeted at market segments in industrialized countries.

 Dengue—a mosquito-borne viral disease that has dramatically spread across multiple tropical regions of the world1—is a serious global health burden.
 An estimated 3.9 billion people worldwide are at risk of infection with dengue viruses,2 and a recent estimate indicates there are 390 million dengue infections per year, of which 96 million manifest clinically (with any severity of disease).3 Even mild dengue may progress to a hemorrhagic form and cause death.

 The total annual global cost of dengue illness has been estimated at US$8.9 billion during 2013.4 Potential drug sales, assuming 100% market share, are estimated to be $338 million per annum.5 The current standard of care is fever and pain relief and transfer to ICUs.
 Dengue fever vaccines are coming, but supply constraints, cost, and other factors may limit their impact.
 Dengue drugs would complement the use of dengue vaccines by public health systems, provide relief to dengue patients, and substantially reduce economic costs associated with the disease.